ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/lola-maranda-2.png)

 -   Afterwards, head to Jidoor
+    -   Be sure to drop by the Auction House and grab that extra Hero Ring, now that you're here anyway
 -   Explore Owzer's Mansion if you want, as long as you don't approach Relm/Chadarnook
     -   If you recruit Relm right now you'll lose her, just like with Setzer!
 -   The real reason we're here is to extract the Door Timer Glitch